vish182/Grievance_App/README.md

 # Simple Grievance Addressing App

-User Creates A grievance, admin/support address the mwith one answer Implemented using firebase.
+User Creates A grievance.
+admin/support address the issue with one answer.
+ Implemented using firebase.

 ## Getting Started